cacheflowe/ctd-creative-coding/classes/class-03.md

 Choose a secondary tool to investigate this semester.
 Some suggestions:

 - Web tech: html/css/canvas/svg
+- Unity or Unreal
+- TouchDesigner
+- VVVV
 - Processing
 - openFrameworks
-- Unity or Unreal
-- Touch Designer
-- VVVV
 - Nannou
 - OpenRNDR
 - Sonic Pi
+- Tidal Cycles or Strudel
 - Chuck

 **Build a clock**